Loan

-In finance, a loan is the lending of money by one or more individuals, organizations, or other entities to other individuals, organizations, etc. The recipient (i.e., the borrower) incurs a debt and is usually liable to pay interest on that debt until it is repaid, as well as to repay the principal amount borrowed.
+In finance, a loan is the tender of money by one party to another with an agreement to pay it back.
+The recipient, or borrower, incurs a debt and is usually required to pay interest for the use of the money.

 The document evidencing the debt (e.g., a promissory note) will normally specify, among other things, the principal amount of money borrowed, the interest rate the lender is charging, and the date of repayment.
 A loan entails the reallocation of the subject asset(s) for a period of time, between the lender and the borrower.

 The interest provides an incentive for the lender to engage in the loan.
 In a legal loan, each of these obligations and restrictions is enforced by contract, which can also place the borrower under additional restrictions known as loan covenants.
 Although this article focuses on monetary loans, in practice, any material object might be lent.

 Acting as a provider of loans is one of the main activities of financial institutions such as banks and credit card companies.
 For other institutions, issuing of debt contracts such as bonds is a typical source of funding.

-Personal loan
+Types

 Secured

 A secured loan is a form of debt in which the borrower pledges some asset (i.e., a car, a house) as collateral.

 A mortgage loan is a very common type of loan, used by many individuals to purchase residential or commercial property.
 The lender, usually a financial institution, is given security – a lien on the title to the property – until the mortgage is paid off in full.
 In the case of home loans, if the borrower defaults on the loan, the bank would have the legal right to repossess the house and sell it, to recover sums owing to it.
+Loan modification can avoid defaults.

 Similarly, a loan taken out to buy a car may be secured by the car.
 The duration of the loan is much shorter – often corresponding to the useful life of the car.
 There are two types of auto loans, direct and indirect.
 In a direct auto loan, a bank lends the money directly to a consumer.
 In an indirect auto loan, a car dealership (or a connected company) acts as an intermediary between the bank or financial institution and the consumer.

 Other forms of secured loans include loans against securities – such as shares, mutual funds, bonds, etc. This particular instrument issues customers a line of credit based on the quality of the securities pledged.
 Gold loans are issued to customers after evaluating the quantity and quality of gold in the items pledged.
 Corporate entities can also take out secured lending by pledging the company's assets, including the company itself.
 The interest rates for secured loans are usually lower than those of unsecured loans.
 Usually, the lending institution employs people (on a roll or on a contract basis) to evaluate the quality of pledged collateral before sanctioning the loan.